zktx-io/walrus/docs/book/dev-guide/costs.md

   system contract and also cost of uploads.

 - The `walrus store --dry-run ...` command outputs the encoded size that is used in calculations of WAL costs.
 The `--dry-run` parameter ensures no transactions are submitted on chain.
-Note that currently, the estimated WAL cost **does not take subsidies into account** and as such is an overestimate while subsidies are available.

 ## Managing and minimizing costs

 There are multiple ways of acquiring storage resources, which impact their costs.

 The primary means is by sending some WAL to the Walrus system contract to "buy" a storage resource for some size in bytes and a defined lifetime in epochs.
-Currently, the Walrus Foundation also operates a subsidy contract that allows acquiring storage resources at a lower WAL cost as compared with the System contract.
-The Walrus CLI and the publisher use the subsidy contract by default to lower costs if a subsidy object is included in the configuration file.

 Furthermore, before acquiring a storage resource, the CLI client will use any user-owned storage resource of an appropriate length (in epochs and size in bytes).
 However, the current implementation does not make any attempts yet to properly split or merge storage resources.

 <!-- TODO(WAL-363): Update this as soon as better storage management is implemented. -->

 There are a few ways to minimize costs associated with the need for storage resources.
-First, acquiring resources from either the system or subsidy contract involves at least one Sui transaction interacting with a relatively complex shared object Sui smart contract.
+First, acquiring resources from the system contract involves at least one Sui transaction interacting with a relatively complex shared object Sui smart contract.
 Therefore, acquiring larger storage resources at once both in length and size minimizes the SUI gas costs.
 Storage resources can then be split and merged to store smaller blobs or blobs for shorter time